 Now that we have dealt with the most important aspects of your plans to pursue higher studies in Netherlands, here are some other things you must know, and keep in mind:

 The eligibility criteria we have mentioned may vary slightly from one university to another, depending on the course you choose to study.
-For example, some universities may not accept your plus two score for admitting you to their Bachelors courses.
+For example, some universities may not accept your plus two scores for admitting you to their Bachelors courses.
 In some others, your ICSE and CBSE plus two scores may be perfectly acceptable.
-The best advice we can give you regarding these variations is that you should check the universities’ websites, after you decide to which universities you would apply.
+The best advice we can give you regarding these variations is that you should check the universities’ websites after you decide which universities you would apply to.
 Also, begin the entire process of applying to a university in Netherlands twelve to eighteen months before you actually intend to set foot on their soil.
 The process takes time.
 After you apply to universities, and before they reply to you, check with banks for education loans.
 Once you receive your letter of acceptance, look for scholarships.
 Start looking for accommodations in the area in which your university is located.
 In addition, upon receiving your letter of acceptance, immediately apply for the student visa, and get your flight tickets.

 We hope that we have been able to address all your doubts and concerns related to studying in Netherlands.
 However, if you have any more questions, please feel absolutely free to get in touch with us.
 We are always there for you!